MyNameIsTrez/sokoban-solver-in-c/README.md

 ![GIF of a player pushing boxes around in Sokoban](sokoban.gif)

 Writing a solver for Sokoban is similar to writing a chess engine.
 Just like with chess, the branching factor (the number of possible moves on each turn) of a complex Sokoban level can be ridiculously huge.
 The number of chess and Sokoban boards is `O(b^d)`, where `b` is the branching factor, and `d` is the depth of the shallowest solution.
-In other words, exponential growth.
+In other words, they both exhibit exponential growth.

 `bfs.c` ([breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search)) is best when the branching factor is near 1.
 The downside is that it runs out of memory in big maps.